-- 1. Click the Add New... button and the next screen will pop up as shown in Figure 4-52. - 2.
-Give a name (e.g. Rule_1) for the rule in the Rule Name field. - Select a host from the Host drop-down list or choose "Click Here To Add New Host List". - 4.
-Select a target from the Target drop-sown list or choose "Click Here To Add New Target List".

-- 5. Select a schedule from the Schedule drop-down list or choose "Click Here To Add New Schedule". - In the Status field, select Enabled or Disabled to enable or disable your entry. - 7.
-Click the Save button.
+- 2. Give a name (e.g. Rule 1) for the rule in the Rule Name field. - 3.
+Select a host from the Host drop-down list or choose "Click Here To Add New Host List". - 4.
+Select a target from the Target drop-sown list or choose "Click Here To Add New Target List". - 5.
+Select a schedule from the Schedule drop-down list or choose "Click Here To Add New Schedule". - 6.
+In the Action field, select Deny or Allow. - 7.
+In the Status field, select Enabled or Disabled to enable or disable your entry. - Click the Save button.